orcfax/glossary/terms/oracle.md

 # Oracle
-A technical primitive in blockchain networks that delivers data about external events to smart contracts enabling them to execute their logic based upon inputs and outputs from the real world.
+A technical primitive in blockchain networks that collects, validates and publishes data about external events to blockchain smart contracts.
+This enables them to execute their programmed logic based upon triggers and data from the real world.